cosai-oasis/ws1-supply-chain/contributions/q1-25/draft.md

 ## 5\.
 Conclusion {#5.-conclusion}

 AI brings new unique properties that need to be carefully accounted for when assessing risk in your applications.
 Over time, even more novel methods for attacking AI systems will likely be discovered which will also then need to be taken into consideration.
 At the same time, you still need to make sure you do not neglect ‘traditional’ threats, for example leaking infrastructure credentials where the model is run, or vulnerabilities in the tools and libraries which support the development of AI.
 Therefore, it is important to consider the supply chain of an AI system, namely the four constituent components, Data, Infrastructure, Application, and Model, and that you incorporate AI-specific threats and ‘traditional’ threats into the threat model that encompasses them.
 This document is a living document and will evolve over time as will the recommendations for the latest edition please see our github repo here.

 Future publications will delve into areas such as cryptographic standards/recommendations for model signing/consumption, SLSA style levels and recommendations for model development pipelines and standardized models cards and recommendations on how consumers should interpret them.

 We will continue to publish to our Github repo, we welcome you to follow along at [https://github.com/cosai-oasis/ws1-supply-chain](https://github.com/cosai-oasis/ws1-supply-chain).

+**NOTE**: _Integrating the risk identification and control strategies discussed in this paper with the defender framework analysis and other guidance in the other CoSAI's workstreams can enable a more cohesive and adaptive security strategy for the AI supply chain._

 If you or your organisation would like to contribute to efforts in the space please reach out to us at [https://www.coalitionforsecureai.org/join-us/](https://www.coalitionforsecureai.org/join-us/)

 ## 6\.
 Acknowledgements {#6.-acknowledgements}